lduran2/lduran2/README.md

 ### Hi there 👋

+I'm not as active on GitHub as I used to be, but I'm always checking up on it.

+I have a lot of unfinished projects.
+However, if you would like to see one of my projects finished or would like to suggest a feature, please feel free to add an Issue to that project, and I will start working on it again at my earliest convenience.

+Thank you very much!

 <!--
 **lduran2/lduran2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.